RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 10. Generates +1 credits for each tile on LINE

 Utility Tiles:
-1. Global range, Refresh a tile's abilities (except self to prevent infinite)
-2. On placement, refresh all neighboring tiles abilities
+1. On placement, refresh all neighboring tiles abilities
-4. Summon and score the next tile (draws it)
+3. Summon and score the next tile (draws it)
-5. Score an already placed tile instantly
+4. Score an adjacent already placed tile instantly

 Potential gpt prompt:
 primary gameplay mechanics: